Seascale Health CentreTel: 019467 28101

-As an extended Primary Care Centre with Dispensaries at both main and branch sites the practice can deliver a broad range of services to the patients in South Copeland.
+As an extended Primary Care Centre with dispensaries at both main and branch sites the practice can deliver a broad range of services to the patients in west Copeland.
 This includes specialist clinics for the management of chronic diseases such as asthma, diabetes and cardiovascular.
-Alongside this, our community staff include community nursing for housebound patients, health visiting for under 5s, on site physiotherapy, podiatry and midwifry for antenatal and postnatal care.
-The practice nurses can treat minor injuries, provide over 75's and well person health screening along with a comprehensive travel service.
+Alongside this, our community staff include community nursing for housebound patients, health visiting for under 5s, on site physiotherapy, podiatry and midwifery for antenatal and postnatal care.
+The practice nurses can treat minor injuries, provide over 75's screening, well person health screening and cervical screening along with a comprehensive travel service.
 In addition to 15 minute long consultations, our GPs perform minor surgery and contraceptive services along with a range of other treatments to enable patients to be treated where possible in the surgery rather than in a hospital setting.

 We are fortunate to have onsite physiotherapy and you can self refer without seeing the GP first.
 Please complete the Self Referral form for Physiotherapy and hand it back in at the surgery so the Physio's can triage before booking the appointment.
 This is a popular service but our physios have suggested that you watch this video first before completing a referral form.
 Its a short video about self care and what you can do to help in case there is a waiting list to see a physio.